Rebecca Ansorge

 Build a custom host database for Kraken2

-In our workshop we proivided a kraken2 database for you to use.
-However, most of the times, you would need to create a database for your own host.
-For the creation of a human database kraken to already provides pre-processed databases.
+In our workshop we provided a Kraken2 database for you to use.
+However, most of the time, you would need to create a database for your own host.
+For the creation of a human database, Kraken2 already provides pre-processed databases.
 But sometimes you need to build a custom database.
-Here we can practise the corona virus genome which is small enough to keep computation times and storage space minimal.

-Custom host (example: corona virus)
+Custom host (example: coronavirus)

 1